jefflombard/yardens.life/src/pages/index.md

 ---
 ## Why We Exist

 Between 1989 and 2005, the price of fruits and vegetables in the US increased by 75 percent.
-It costs a family of four approximately $2200 more per year to eat a healthy diet than an unhealthy diet (2013, Harvard School of Public Health).
+It now costs a family of four approximately $2200 more per year to eat a healthy diet than an unhealthy diet (2013, Harvard School of Public Health).
 The problem is only getting worse, pushing healthy eating out of reach for many residents.

 We can do better.

 ### Our Solution

-Our solution is the "Philly Yarden: a yard that is converted into a beautiful food producing garden that supports the urban ecosystem.
+Our solution is the Philly Yarden, a system of carefully chosen plants that provide food/medicine for the community while supporting the urban ecosystem.
+At the moment, we offer two varieties:

+1. The In-Ground Philly Yarden: an existing yard is replaced with the chosen plant system, which is planted directly into the native soil.
+This solution works best for folks who have a sizeable yard (at least 50 sq ft) and for sites with soil suitable for food growth.
+The conversion process takes upwards of 1 year (to analyze, design, and install).
+2. The Container Philly Yarden: the chosen plant system is planted in a Container with new soil.
+This solution works best for folks who are unable to use an In-Ground Philly Yarden (or for folks who are waiting for one).
+The installation process is much quicker, generally requiring only about a month.
+We generally work with block captains or other neighborhood leaders to install Containers in bulk on a given street.

 Benefits of having a Philly Yarden: